rankrausz/rankrausz/README.md

 - Hi, I’m @rankrausz 👋
 - I'm a second year Computer Science student at HUJI 🤓

-don't hesitate to collab with me! 🤝🏽 ran.krausz@gmail.com
+Always up for a challenge 🤝🏽
+ran.krausz@gmail.com

 have a great day!